PythonCharmers/CoffeeShop_training/README.md

 Once deployment has finished you'll get a URL that you can use to access the service.

-## Quizzes
+## Challenges

 There will be two quizzes per day based on the application for the coffee shop application.

-Quizz solutions will be separated into individual branches as noted below (in the form `day_n/quiz_x`), and there is a `combined_solutions` branch where all quizzes are merged together.
+Challenge solutions will be separated into individual branches as noted below (in the form `day_n/quiz_x`), and there is a `combined_solutions` branch where all quizzes are merged together.

-### Day 2 Quiz 1: Templating
+### Day 2 Challenge 1: Templating

 The front page of the coffee shop application is very bare at the moment.
 We can do better: